-Since 1991, almost 3000 Gamma Ray Bursts (GRBs) have been detected by the satellite experiments BATSE [1,2] and BeppoSAX [3,4].
-The large database [5-7] now available includes information about the GRB arrival time, duration, intensity in some frequency bands, sky position of the source, and (for a small GRB subset) redshift.
+Since 1991, almost 3000 Gamma Ray Bursts (GRBs) have been detected by the satellite experiments BATSE [1, 2] and BeppoSAX [3, 4].
+The large database [5, 6, 7] now available includes information about the GRB arrival time, duration, intensity in some frequency bands, sky position of the source, and (for a small GRB subset) redshift.
 The observation of a large number of GRBs, which are likely associated to catastrophic events capable of producing large GW signals, has given the possibility of systematic analysis of the GW detector data around the GRB arrival times.
 This is very important, because GW data analysis in association with GRBs can profit of a number of useful information (GRB time, source position, intensity etc.) and both positive and negative results could be given a direct astrophysical interpretation.
-Cumulative data analysis techniques have been developed to detect a statistically significant association between GW signals and GRBs [8-12].
+Cumulative data analysis techniques have been developed to detect a statistically significant association between GW signals and GRBs [8, 9, 10, 11, 12].
 Using for the first time a cross-correlation method applied to the data of two GW detectors, EXPLORER and NAUTILUS, experimental upper limits were determined for the amplitude of the GW bursts associated with GRBs [13].
-Analyzing the data for 47 GRBs detected by BeppoSAX, the presence of GW pulses of amplitude $h \ge 1.2 \times 10^{-18}$ was excluded with 95% probability, within the time window of \pm 400 s.
-Within the time window of ± 5 s, the upper limit was improved to $h = 6.5 \times 10^{-19}$.
+Analyzing the data for 47 GRBs detected by BeppoSAX, the presence of GW pulses of amplitude $h \ge 1.2 \times 10^{-18}$ was excluded with 95 % probability, within the time window of \pm 400 s.
+Within the time window of \pm 5 s, the upper limit was improved to $h = 6.5 \times 10^{-19}$.

 Searching for an association between the two emissions, the main difficulty arises from the theoretical uncertainty in the delay between the GRB and GW arrival times.
-All the theoretical models presently available [14-20], and the interpretation of experimental observations of GRB characteristics [21-23], foresee that the GRB generation can happen during different phases of catastrophic events involving binary systems or massive stars.
-During some of these phases, the GW emission could happen at the same time as the GRB one.
+All the theoretical models presently available [14, 15, 16, 17, 18, 19, 20], and the interpretation of experimental observations of GRB characteristics [21, 22, 23], foresee that the GRB generation can happen during different phases of catastrophic events involving binary systems or massive stars.
+During some of these phases, the GW emission could happen at the same time of the GRB one.
 Thus, it is interesting to apply cumulative techniques making the restrictive hypothesis of simultaneity of the GRB and GW emissions.
-Implicitly making this hypothesis, several analyses have been performed [24-26].
+Implicitly making this hypothesis, several analyses have been performed [24, 25, 26].
 In [26] an upper limit of $h = 1.5 \times 10^{-18}$ on the average amplitude of GW associated to GRBs was obtained with the resonant bar detector AURIGA, using 120 GRBs and an integration time window of 10 s.

 According to the present knowledge of the GRB physics, at distance of 1 Gpc, GW burst signals of the order of $h \sim 10^{-22}$ or smaller are expected in association with GRBs.
-At the time the data used here were taken, EXPLORER and NAUTILUS were probably the most sensitive GW detectors, having a sensitivity for one ms duration GW burst with signal-to-noise ratio equal to unity of about 10^{-18} in h, further improved in the following years [27].
+At the time the data used here were taken, EXPLORER and NAUTILUS were probably the most sensitive GW detectors, having a sensitivity for 1 ms duration GW burst with signal-to-noise ratio equal to unity of about 10^{-18} in h, further improved in the following years [27].
 Thus we expect a null result, which, however, can be used to set upper limits to the GW flux.
-The present limits need to be significantly improved to get useful constraints on current
+The present limits need to be significantly improved to get useful constraints on current GRB theoretical models.
+Recently, the large interferometric GW detectors are beginning to come into operation, and in particular LIGO is reaching a sensitivity that allows to start looking at correlation with GRBs [28].